 Write down three specific behaviors you want to change.
 Be precise.
 “Use my phone less” won’t work.
 “No social media before 10 AM” gives you something concrete to follow.

 Next, communicate your plan.
 Tell your team you’ll check email twice daily instead of constantly.
 Let family know you’re putting your phone away during dinner.
 When people understand your boundaries, they adjust their expectations.
+For more ideas, explore these digital wellness tips to regain control.

 Create Phone-Free Zones in Your Day